Quantum metrology through spectral measurements in quantum optics: Introduction

-However, a major open challenge remains: devising measurement strategies that efficiently extract the full information content from the high-dimensional quantum state of the radiated field~\cite{YangEfficientInformation2023}.
+However, a major open challenge remains: devising measurement strategies that efficiently extract the full information content from the inherently multi-mode quantum state of the radiated field~\cite{YangEfficientInformation2023}.
 Standard time-local measurements, such as photon-counting or homodyne detection, fall short of saturating the quantum Fisher information (QFI)~\cite{GammelmarkFisherInformation2014,KiilerichParameterEstimation2015}, as they fail to capture information embedded in higher-order and non-time-local correlations.
 To overcome this limitation, recent strategies go beyond time-local measurements by incorporating ancillary systems---such as absorbers~\cite{GodleyAdaptiveMeasurement2023} or decoders~\cite{YangEfficientInformation2023}---that interact with and extract structured information from the radiated field.
 These approaches are closely tied to efforts aimed at reconstructing the full quantum state of the output field, often by coupling to ancillary modes designed to capture specific temporal profiles~\cite{KiilerichInputOutputTheory2019, KiilerichQuantumInteractions2020, YangEntanglementPhotonic2025}.
-This filtering of the output field naturally connects with frequency filtering, which can be understood as a physically motivated temporal-mode basis~\cite{EberlyTimedependentPhysical1977} which, notably, it can also be formally described in terms of ancillary modes~\cite{DelValleTheoryFrequencyFiltered2012,CarrenoExcitationQuantum2016,CarrenoExcitationQuantum2016a}.
-Frequency filtering is routinely implemented in experimental setups via interferometers and spectrometers~\cite{PeirisTwocolorPhoton2015,PeirisFransonInterference2017,UlhaqCascadedSinglephoton2012,SilvaColoredHanbury2016}, providing a direct and accessible way to probe structured features of the radiated field.
+This filtering of the output field naturally connects with frequency filtering, which can be understood as a physically motivated temporal-mode basis~\cite{EberlyTimedependentPhysical1977,HollandUnravelingQuantum1998} which, notably, can also be formally described in terms of ancillary modes~\cite{DelValleTheoryFrequencyFiltered2012,CarrenoExcitationQuantum2016,CarrenoExcitationQuantum2016a}.
+The expectation values obtained from the steady state of these ancillary modes correspond, by the ergodic hypothesis, to the time-averaged frequency-filtered signals continuously measured over a single realization~\cite{MolmerMonteCarlo1993,GardinerQuantumNoise2004,KummererPathwiseErgodic2004}.
+Frequency filtering is routinely implemented in experimental setups via interferometers and spectrometers~\cite{UlhaqCascadedSinglephoton2012,PeirisTwocolorPhoton2015,SilvaColoredHanbury2016,PeirisFransonInterference2017}, providing a direct and accessible way to probe structured features of the radiated field.